Food, Jordan, Middle Eastern Food

 Manakish with various toppings such as Egg, Cheese and Za’atar

-Aside from Manakish, they would also often have Falafel, Hummus, Muttabal and Ful Medames with bread.
-Falafel and Hummus can be commonly found outside of middle east, but Ful (a stew of fava beans with oil and lemon) was something new for me.
+Aside from Manakish, they would also often have Falafel, Hummus, Muttabal, and Ful Medames (a stew of fava beans with oil and lemon) with bread.
+Falafel and Hummus can be commonly found outside of the Middle East, but Ful Medames was something new for me.
 Again, everything is eaten by scooping it with flatbread and adding Hummus.
 Someone in Jordan told me Hummus is basically like ketchup to them!

 This breakfast spread below is the legendary Hashem Restaurant in Amman.
-Hashem is actually a very simple restaurant that may even qualify to be called as street food, but it serves a feast fit for a King – Literally, as the Royal Jordanian family had been spotted casually having breakfast here.
-I personally really enjoyed the Stuffed Falafels on the top left, which is green falafels stuffed with onions and topped with roasted sesame.
-And of course, the silky Hummus.
+Hashem is actually a very simple restaurant that may even qualify to be called street food, but it serves a feast fit for a King – Literally, as the Royal Jordanian family had been spotted casually having breakfast here.

 Hashem Restaurant